Tired of the same ol’ burger? I have the solution: spinach and feta burgers with garlic aioli.

 - 1/4 tsp freshly ground black pepper

-- Again, if you'd like an easier method, just add 1 clove minced garlic, 1/4 teaspoon lemon juice and some freshly ground black pepper to 2 tablespoons mayonnaise.
+Again, if you'd like an easier method, just add 1 clove minced garlic, 1/4 teaspoon lemon juice and some freshly ground black pepper to 2 tablespoons full fat greek yogurt.